-Commentary on outcome groups desc riptions 1 July to [transfer date] [transfer date] to 30 June 2022 Outcome Group X 2021 Outcome Group X Gains / (losses) on disposal Impairment losses on financial assets Net gains / (losses) from the derecognition of financial assets measured at amortised cost Other gains / (losses) · Net result from continuing operations Net result from discontinued operations Net result Other comprehensive income Items that will not be reclassified to net result in subsequent periods Changes in revaluation surplus of property, plant and equipment Changes in revaluation surplus arising from changes in restoration liability Net gains / (losses) on equity instruments at fair value through other comprehensive income Others [specify] Items that may be reclassified to net result in subsequent periods Debt instruments at fair value through other comprehensive income Net gains / (losses) during the period Reclassified to net result Others [specify] Total other comprehensive income TOTAL COMPREHENSIVE INCOME Discontinued operations AASB 5 Aus.2.1 TPP21-08 In limited instances, additional disclos the transferor regarding 'discontinued to administrative restructures subject operations' (see AASB 5)).
-AASB 5 doe es not apply entities, for example, where there is involving a for-profit statutory autho discontinued operation. s a transfer of an opera tion at nil co onsideration AASB 5.App A A 'discontinued operation' means a coor is classified as held for sale and: omponent of an entity the at has been o disposed of represents a separate major line of is part of a single co-ordinated plator geographical area of operations n to dispose s or of a separa is a subsidiary acquired exclusive ıy witn a viev v to resale.
+1 July to [transfer date] [transfer date] to 30 June 2022 Outcome Group X 2021 Outcome Group X

+Gains / (losses) on disposal uutoj JU Uulie

+Impairment losses on financial assets

+Net gains / (losses) from the

+derecognition of financial assets

+measured at amortised cost

+Other gains / (losses)

+Net result from continuing

+operations

+Net result from discontinued operations

+Net result

+Other comprehensive income

+Items that will not be reclassified to net

+result in subsequent periods \frown

+Changes in revaluation surplus of

+property, plant and equipment

+Changes in revaluation surplus arising from changes in restoration liability AV.

+Net gains / (losses) on equity

+instruments at fair value through \sim

+other comprehensive income K

+Others [specify]

+Items that may be reclassified to net

+result in subsequent periods

+Debt instruments at fair value through

+other comprehensive income

+- Net gains / (losses) during the period

+- Reclassified to net result

+Others [specify] -

+Total other comprehensive income

+TOTAL COMPREHENSIVE INCOME

+Discontinued operations

+AASB 5 Aus.2.1 8.
+In limited instances, additional disclos sures to these discussed abovo will bo roquirod b

+the transferor regarding 'discontinued

+TPP21-08 to administrative restructures subject

+entities, for example, where there is

+involving a for-profit statutory autho

+discontinued operation. , , , , , , , , , , , , , , , , , , ,

+A 'discontinued operation' means a c component of an entity the at has been (disposed o

+AASB 5.App A or is classified as held for sale and: and any the

+represents a separate major line of of husiness o r deographic ral area of on erations

+represents a separate major line of is part of a single co-ordinated pla

+or geographical area of operation or a separat

+is a subsidiary acquired exclusive / to resale.

+,